Sunday, October 13, 2013

 Is it the right time to push for change?

 Is it ever the 'right time' to advocate for civil or human rights?
-If activists of the past had decided to wait for the best time to protest many great movements, that have moved countries forward toward progress, would never had happened.
+If activists of the past had decided to wait for the best time to protest than many great movements, that have moved countries forward toward progress, would never had happened.
 I advocate through my writing because the cause is something that I deeply care about and because the cause is just.
 The effort to liberate others who are living in oppressive environments is central to creating a new vision of society that is built on equality.
 The struggle is a touchstone for all of us, as a global society, if we are to move forward.

 (Written on the day of the 50th Anniversary of the March on Washington.)